Laravel Permissions Implementation

 Models

-To implement fine-grained permissions in a Laravel application, create three models: Role
+To implement fine-grained permissions in a Laravel application, create four models: Permission

 model: